anniege/node-start/lesson3/README.md

 2) To resize the image along with optimization use command *resize* with options:

--i or --input <filePathToImage>
+- -i or --input <filePathToImage>
-- e or --exact (optional) <width> <height> (width and height of image that will be resized to, in other case, default values -  width:500 and height:300 will be applied)
+- -e or --exact (optional) <width> <height>
+Width and height of image that will be resized to, in other case, default values -  width:500 and height:300 will be applied.

 ```